Bronwyn David for Mill Point Ward

 In 2012 I moved to the City of South Perth, enrolling my sons in South Perth Primary School.
 I joined the Parents and Citizens Association at the school at the same time, and my school volunteer roles took off.
 I helped collect email lists so the P&F was able to communicate with families, and helped organise events and functions for students and parents.
 I loved designing advertising posters and helped the P&C transition to online ticketing for events.

 Once my son started at Wesley College I joined the Parents and Friends Association at Wesley College.
-At present my role is Co-Chair, Social and Fundraising - 6 years so far!
-(Photo of me drawing a raffle.
-I do that a lot in my role!).
-I love to organise events that bring people together and help build a community and connect people.
+As Co-Chair, Social and Fundraising - for 6 years - I organised events that brought people together and helped build a community and connect people.

 I’m a founding member of the South Perth Tree Canopy Advocates, established in 2022 to help preserve our green cover, so important for our health and as wildlife habitat.
 Green suburbs also preserve their financial value and are more economical to live in.